 Mock-ups should be a minimum of 90-100 square feet.
 At this size an understanding of the final aesthetic is achievable which can’t be attained with hand samples or smaller footprint mock-ups.

 Aggregate reveal, blemishes, smoother marks, spike roller marks (where used), mottling and polymer lines are evident in larger footprint mock-ups.
 When these same characteristics inevitably appear in the general installation, they are anticipated and appreciated for the uniqueness they add to the character of the polished overlay.

-Proper placement — The mock-up must be placed in the installation area.
-This allows the polishable overlay to be evaluated under the space’s ambient light.
-As with any flooring finish, the aesthetic will be affected by its environment.
+You must place the mock-up in the installation area.
+This allows the evaluation of the polishable overlay under the space’s ambient light.
+As with any flooring finish, the environment can affect the aesthetic.
 Natural and artificial sources of light unique to the installation space will impact the polished overlay’s final aesthetic.